Drankin n Smokin

 "Drankin n Smokin" is a song by American rappers Lil Uzi Vert and Future from their collaborative album Pluto x Baby Pluto, released on November 13, 2020.
 The song was produced by DY Krazy, Hagan and 12Hunna.
-The song reached number 31 on the Billboard Hot 100 and was certified Gold by RIAA.
+The song reached number 31 on the Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America (RIAA).

 Music video

 A music video was released on January 7, 2021, directed by DJ Esco and Sam Lecca, and featuring cameos by Lil Duval and Freebandz' rapper Casino.